jackperlo/deepvault/README.md

     Use the corresponding notebook to train or customize your model.
 Once ready, save it in the desired format (FP32/INT8/UINT8).

   - **(b) Use a Pre-trained Model**
-    Run the provided `download.sh` shell script to download the desired model.
+    Run the provided `download_models.sh` shell script to download the desired model.

     ```bash
     bash download.sh